 You don’t have much time.
-You need to work fast.
-Your article or book or whatever it is you are writing to engage a reader/ audience must tease them from the get-go so that they are craving s’more.
+Whatever it is you are writing, you must tease the reader from the get-go so that they are craving s’more.

 I recently spoke to a business group in Newburyport, MA.
 I spoke about how to get your reader’s attention.
-I started out my talk with the first line in an article I wrote that was published in Salon.com and reprinted in Working Mother magazine 35th anniversary a few months back.
+I started out my talk with the first line in an article I wrote that was published in Salon.com and reprinted in Working Mother magazine’s 35th anniversary issue.
 Here is a link.
 The first line is a hook and bait.
 Here it is: I didn’t mean to put the tampons in my seven-year-old son’s backpack.

 Remember, you must come up with something clever, funny, gripping, frightening, shocking, intriguing….
 And it must be well-written.
 Have fun with your ideas.
-I come up with my first line or first paragraph (or ledes, in journalism it is called a lede, not a lead) while running or walking the beach.
+You can come up with your first line or first paragraph (or ledes, in journalism it is called a lede, not a lead) while running or walking the beach.
 Or driving.
 Make your words dance.

 New York City dazzles in December with lights, ribbons, carols and jingles.
 And then there’s this: